AshishSalaskar1/DS_Algo_Playground/Track/DSA_A_to_Z/Bit Manipulation/Bitset/README.md

 - So consider each bit as number.
 64 63 62 ...
 5 4 3 2 1 0.
 Now in Python int is infinite so you can use it, but in other languages we have separate BITSET
 - TC for operations = `N/32` or `N/64` based on the compiler

+💡 **WHEN TO THINK OF THIS**:
+- You are trying to find max/min sum -> In each step you add current to all existing sums
+- No negative numbers allowed
+- You should know the MAXIMUM SUM that is expected ( this is what you bound your bitset on )

 # 1. Subset Sum Queries
 | Doing Subset sum once is easy, but if there any Q queries, you cant build the DP each time